 Welcome to our new website in process.
 Many things are placeholders right now.
 But we are building as we go.
 You can watch progress like at a construction site.
 Just don't fall in.

 We are a gaggle of filmmakers who want to make an independent feature film, called The Jed and Maisie Story.
-In order to sell that idea, we are making two short movies (episodes from the feature) as proof of concept.
-The two short movies are called CHICKEN and LYFT.
+In order to sell that idea, we have made two short movies (episodes from the feature) as proof of concept.
+The two short movies are called CHICKEN and LIFT.

 Who we are ...